vuetifyjs/vuetify/packages/docs/src/pages/en/about/meet-the-team.md

 ## Core Team

-The core development team are Open Source developers that help guide the direction of the Vuetify and its ecosystem.
+The core development team are Open Source developers that help guide the direction of Vuetify and its ecosystem.

 <promoted-ad slug="vuetify-open-collective" />

 <team-members team="core" />

 ## Contributors

+From updating docs to fixing bugs to adding new components, contributors actively work towards improving Vuetify.

 <team-members team="contributors" />